Immaculate Conception High School (Montclair, New Jersey)

 Immaculate Conception High School was a Roman Catholic co-educational college preparatory high school located in Montclair, in Essex County, in the U.S. state of New Jersey.
 The school operated under the supervision of the Roman Catholic Archdiocese of Newark.
 The school had been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1957.

 Immaculate Conception High School was established in 1925 as a parish school under the guidance of its founder, Rev. Edward M. Farrel.
 The Sisters of Charity of Saint Elizabeth began their connection to the school with the appointment of Mother Mary Alexandrine as the school's first principal.
-Facing financial challenges and a drop in enrollment, the school Newark archdiocese announced that the school would close at the end of the 2024–25 school year.
+Facing financial challenges and a drop in enrollment, the Newark archdiocese announced that the school would close at the end of the 2024–25 school year.

-As of the 2021–22 school year, the school had an enrollment of 246 students and 25 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.8:1.
-The school's student body was 63.4% (156) Black, 32.5% (80) Hispanic and 4.1% (10) White.
+As of the 2023–24 school year, the school had an enrollment of 164 students and 15.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.9:1.
+The school's student body was 67.7% (111) Black, 17.1% (2) Hispanic, 11.6% (19) two or more races, 2.4% (4) White and 1.2% (2) Asian.

 History

 By 2014, the school had debts of $900,000.
-That year NJ.com reported that the school "is fighting to stay open."
+That year NJ.com reported that the school was "fighting to stay open."
 Fundraisers that year generated about $500,000 helped to ensure the school's survival.
 The necessary money was generated in approximately one month.